vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Persistence

-The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media attachments which are stored in an S3-compatible object store.
+The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media/attachments which are stored in an S3-compatible object store.

 #### Postgres

-We use the Digital Ocean managed database service, this delivers a highly available database backend.
+We use the Digital Ocean managed SQL database service, this delivers a highly available database backend.

 #### Object Store

-We use the Digital Ocean managed object store (Spaces), which includes a content delivery network (CDN) to distribute user uploaded media around the world to reduce latency for users.
+We use the Digital Ocean managed object store (Spaces), which includes a content delivery network (CDN) to distribute uploaded and federated media around the world, to reduce access latency for users.

 ### Redis